 Choosing new wheels is an exciting part of a build.
 Aside from paint, it’s what makes your ride stand out the most.
-The first step to choosing new wheels is, of course, the design but it doesn’t stop there.
-You then have to decide what size you want between width, bolt pattern and offset.
+The first step to choosing new wheels is, of course, the design, but it doesn’t stop there.
+You then have to decide what size you want between width, bolt pattern, and offset.
 So here’s a crash course on what all those numbers mean.

-When measuring for wheels, you aren’t measuring the physical size of the wheel but instead the surface that the bead of the tire mounts to.
+When measuring for wheel diameter, you aren’t measuring the physical size of the wheel, but instead, the surface that the bead of the tire mounts to.

-This is easy on a 4, 6, or 8-lug wheel as you just measure from the center of one stud to the center of the stud directly across from it.
+This is easy on a 4, 6, 8, or 10-lug wheel as you just measure from the center of one stud to the center of the stud directly across from it.
 However, on a 5-lug wheel, you can’t do that since no two studs are directly across from each other.
 You’ll have to measure from the center of one lug to the outside edge of a hole that’s across from it.

 Next up, backspacing and offset.
 That refers to how far in the hub-mounting surface is from the back surface of the wheel.
 To measure backspacing simply take a straight edge, lay it across the back of the wheel and take your measurement.
-Offset is slightly different as it has to do with the center line of the wheel.
-If the hub mount is towards the outside of the wheel it will have a positive offset.
-Likewise, if it’s towards the inside of the wheel it will have a negative offset…
+Offset is slightly different as it has to do with the centerline of the wheel.